-Also the mission of the tour operator is to promote Kibera as a city of hope by organizing tours and showing the mostly unseen part of Kenya to tourists staying in the country.
+Also, the mission of the tour operator is to promote Kibera as a city of hope by organizing tours and showing the mostly unseen part of Kenya to tourists staying in the country.
 The tours show Kibera as it is.
 The tourists thus visit different places and see the positive sides of Kibera as well as the ways people try to improve their lives and work hoping for a better future.

 Many of the tour operators also provide new hope by (co-)funding the projects and organizations that they visit during their tours.

-Since most of them are a community-based non-profit organizations, all profits go to Kibera-based projects to improve the lives of the people and children of Kibera.
-To illustrate this, Kiberatours supports different projects including an orphanage, a school and a children’s youth club.
+Since most of them are community-based non-profit organizations, all profits go to Kibera-based projects to improve the lives of the people and children of Kibera.
+To illustrate this, Kiberatours supports different projects including an orphanage, a school, and a children’s youth club.
 Some of the income is saved to support new small businesses by giving micro-credits.
 Furthermore, the tours provide employment and additional business for several people in Kibera.

 Kibera Tours started organizing tours within Kibera in 2009.
 The first tours were developed in cooperation with S4L, a Dutch employment project in Kibera.
 The enthusiastic reviews of the first tourists inspired the guides to go ahead.
 The spin-off of the tours is very diverse and more than planned for.

 Besides the more economical benefits of the tours mentioned above, the tours have also led to more cultural and social contacts between the people from Kenya (Kibera) and European countries.
-Last Christmas for example there was a charity football match in Kibera between a team from Kibera and a Dutch-Swedish team.
+Last Christmas, for example, there was a charity football match in Kibera between a team from Kibera and a Dutch-Swedish team.